Play Dungeon Game with DP

 n := len(grid[0])

-// Initialize all values in the memo to -1
+// initialize the memo array with -1

 memo := make([][]int, m)